History 110 - Dr. Gayle Olson-Raymer

 The "bottom line" - the social, political, and economic lives of the vast majority of English men and women were dramatically changed by the end of feudalism and the origin of mercantilism.

 Goal #3: To examine the realities of everyday life in 15th, 16th, and 17th century Europe

-Primogeniture - a principle of inheritance, in which the firstborn child receives all or his parents' most significant and valuable property upon their death.
+Inequality was especially seen in the common law practice of primogeniture - the principle of inheritance, in which the firstborn male child received all or his parents' most significant and valuable property upon their death.

 The Black Death